-When the carbon dioxide levels inside the leaf dips to about 50 ppm, Rubisco begins combining Oxygen with RuBP as an alternative of Carbon dioxide.
+When the carbon dioxide levels inside the leaf dip to about 50 ppm, Rubisco begins combining Oxygen with RuBP as an alternative of Carbon dioxide.

 The final result of this is that as an alternative to manufacturing 2 3C PGA units, merely one unit of PGA is fashioned with a noxious 2C molecule termed as phosphoglycolate.

 To purge themselves of the phosphoglycolate the plant takes some steps.
 Primarily, it instantly purges itself from the phosphate cluster, transforming those units into glycolic acid.
 After that, this glycolic acid is transferred to the peroxisome and then transformed into glycine.
-The conversion of glycine into serine takes place in the mitochondria.
+The conversion of glycine into serine takes place in the mitochondria of the plant cell.
 The serine produced after that is used to create other organic units.
 This causes loss of carbon dioxide from the flora as these reactions charge plants energy.

 To avert this procedure, two dedicated biochemical reactions were necessary to evolve in the flora of our world: